 Standard 1: Purposes and not-for-profit nature

-Charities must be not-for-profit and work towards their charitable purpose.
-They must be able to demonstrate this and provide information about their purposes to the public.
+A charity must be not-for-profit and work towards its charitable purpose.
+It must be able to demonstrate this and provide information about its purposes to the public.

 Standard 2: Accountability to members

-Charities that have members must take reasonable steps to be accountable to their members and provide them with adequate opportunity to raise concerns about how the charity is governed.
+A charity that has members must take reasonable steps to be accountable to its members and provide them with adequate opportunity to raise concerns about how the charity is governed.

 Standard 3: Compliance with Australian laws

 A charity must not commit a serious offence (such as fraud) under any Australian law or breach a law that may result in a penalty of 60 penalty units (equivalent to $12,600 as at December 2018) or more.

 A charity must take reasonable steps to:

 - be satisfied that its Responsible Persons (such as board or committee members or trustees) are not disqualified from managing a corporation under the Corporations Act 2001 (Cth) or disqualified from being a Responsible Person of a registered charity by the ACNC Commissioner, and

 - remove any Responsible Person who does not meet these requirements.